ToastedNub/TechToolbox/AI Upscaler Notice.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
  - Read the README files when you download this
  - Build file included
+ - In the Scripts folder, FrameVideo, Gif, and Image all have the commands and the model in the script, FullVideo uses a json, the json is in the COMMANDS folder
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # How It Works
  - The FullVideo Option has less potential to bug, but will have the end result be lower quality than the regular Video Option